-Elevation la (a marcí a d Undrained Shear Strength (ksf)
+Elevation late marked Undrained Shear Strength (ksf)

 From То Interpreted Soil Type Peak Post-Earthquake

 50 47.5 - -

 47.5 45 1.93 1.93

 45 42.5 Clay-like Soil 1.52 1.52

 42.5 40 0.55 0.36

 40 37.5 - 0.25

 37.5 35 - 0.18

-35 30 Cond like Coll - 0.25
+35 30 - 0.25

 30 27.5 Sand-like Soil - 0.15

 27.5 25 - 0.29

 25 20 - 0.08

-In Phase 2 an evaluation of the SPT $N{1,60}$ values (SPT blow counts normalized to 1 ton per square foot overburden pressure and an applied hammer efficiency of 60%) and the liquefaction potential of the sand-like soils at both dam sites indicates that SM and ML materials at the dam sites have the potential to liquefy due to an earthquake on either the Yaquina or Cascadia Subduction Zone (CSZ) faults.
+In Phase 2 an evaluation of the SPT N{1,60} values (SPT blow counts normalized to 1 ton per square foot overburden pressure and an applied hammer efficiency of 60%) and the liquefaction potential of the sand-like soils at both dam sites indicates that SM and ML materials at the dam sites have the potential to liquefy due to an earthquake on either the Yaquina or Cascadia Subduction Zone (CSZ) faults.
 These materials were estimated to have reasonably good strength under static loading conditions; however, they have the potential to lose signification strength during an earthquake event.
 The Phase 2 site characterization program also questioned the continuity of these materials at both dam sites.
-Similarly, previous investigations suggested there is the potential for cyclic softening and loss of strength of some of the "claylike" MH embankment and foundation soils during and immediately following either earthquake loading condition.
-It was also recognized that the high plasticity soils (MH) at the site are uncommon materials for which only limited material property characterization research has been performed.
-These factors led to the need for the Phase 3 investigation program.
+Similarly, previous investigations suggested there is the potential for cyclic softening and loss of strength of some of the "clay-like" MH embankment and foundation soils during and immediately following either earthquake loading condition.
+It was also recognized that the high plasticity soils (MH) at the site are uncommon materials for which only limited material property characterization program.